Providing Divorce Mediation Services Throughout California

 Want to know more creative ways to eliminate your spousal support?
 Schedule your free video consultation with Families First Mediation.

-Alimony awards in California vary from case to case, depending upon specific circumstances.
+Alimony awards in California vary from case to case.
+However, it’s roughly calculated this way:

-Spousal support in California is roughly calculated in this way.
-Subtract 60% of the low-earner spouse’s income from 40% of the high-earner spouse’s monthly income.
+• Subtract 60% of low-earner spouse’s income from 40% of high-earner spouse’s monthly income.

-Yes, it is possible to get a divorce in California without paying spousal support to your spouse if you meet the following requirements, including but not limited to:
+Yes, you can get a divorce in California without paying spousal support if you meet the following requirements:

 • You prove your spouse’s remarriage or cohabitation.